angarsky/diveintopython/learn/statements/operators.md

 In Python, there are three types of division operators: the single forward slash `/` operator, the double forward slash `//` operator, and the percent `%` operator.

 The `/` operator performs regular division and returns a float answer, while the `//` operator performs floor division and returns the integer value of the quotient.
 The `%` operator returns the remainder of the division.
+The another name of the `%` is **modulo operator**

 ```python
 x = 10